-BJP Parliamentary meet underway in New Delhi; Modi likely to issue directives for MPs
+BJP's first Parliamentary meet concludes in New Delhi

-New Delhi, July 02: The first meeting of the BJP parliamentary party during the ongoing session will be held today, with Prime Minister Narendra Modi expected to lay down the agenda for its near 380 MPs, the highest-ever saffron tally in Parliament.
+New Delhi, July 02: The first meeting of the BJP parliamentary party during the ongoing session was held today, with Prime Minister Narendra Modi expected to lay down the agenda for its near 380 MPs, the highest-ever saffron tally in Parliament.

 Apart from the significance of the ongoing session, in which his government will present it first budget and also hopes for the passage of many bills, Modi may also speak about key decisions his dispensation has taken since it assumed power in May.